 ESG in Action

 Onex is pleased that many of the operating companies in its private equity funds have taken the initiative to design and implement ESG programs that demonstrate leadership in their respective industries and sectors.
-There are various examples of ESG successes across the Onex private equity portfolio.
+There are various examples of ESG successes across the Onex private equity portfolio and external acknowledgment of achievements through designations such as the EcoVadis and ISO standards.
+Members of the Onex ESG Committee are in regular dialogue with operating companies to help educate and share best practices..
 Below are a few examples that aim to highlight recent achievements and developments.

 SIG Combibloc Group (“SIG”) is a progressive leader in integrating ESG policies and practices into its worldwide operations.
 Acquired by Onex in March 2015, SIG is the second-largest provider of aseptic carton packaging globally, providing beverage and food producers with comprehensive aseptic packaging systems, including proprietary filing machines and a corresponding portfolio of carton sleeves and closures.
 As an operator of 11 production facilities worldwide, SIG’s 5,000 employees serve a mix of leading multinational and regional customers in over 40 nations.